 Thiamine: Commonly known as Vitamin B1, thiamin helps your body to process fats, carbohydrates, and proteins from foods you eat.

 As you can see, this drink can do a lot more for you than just refresh your body.
-If you go the extra mile and use natural sweeteners instead of refined sugar, it can even help with weight loss.
+If you go the extra mile and use natural sweeteners instead of refined sugar, it can help with weight management, and even weight loss.

 The Step by Step Recipe